The MS program offered by the Department of Information Systems is designed for people with, and without, an educational background in an IT field.

 - Graduate students may take no more than three classes per semester without prior permission from their advisor and the Graduate Program Director.

 - No more than two elective courses may be taken outside of the courses offered by your program.
 Formal approval from your advisor is required before external courses can be taken.
 Courses taken from the online MS program’s curriculum fall into this category.
 Courses offered in the on-campus IS program and in the HCC program are not considered external and can be taken by students enrolled in either program.
+The courses listed here cannot be taken as electives.

 - Students will be allowed to complete up to two, pre-approved courses from the Online MS program’s curriculum to satisfy their degree requirements.
 Courses are approved by the Graduate Program Director and are dependent upon space availability considering enrollments in both on campus and online courses.
 Students will be charged the standard on campus tuition and fees and will be responsible for purchasing all books and supplies associated with the online courses.